carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 Rust added defaults for trait parameters for this use case, see [Default Generic Type Parameters and Operator Overloading](https://doc.rust-lang.org/book/ch19-03-advanced-traits.html#default-generic-type-parameters-and-operator-overloading)

+### Impls with state

+Impls where the impl itself has state. (from richardsmith@) Use case: implementing interfaces for a flyweight in a Flyweight pattern where the Impl needs a reference to a key -> info map.

 ### Generic associated types

 TODO: Used for "property maps" in the Boost.Graph library.